Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/weight_paint/introduction.rst

 Suppose you only want to paint on a small area of the Mesh and keep the rest untouched.
 This is where *selection masking* comes into play.
 When this mode is enabled, a brush will only paint on the selected verts or faces.
-The option is available from the footer menu bar of the 3D View (see icons surrounded by the yellow frame):
+The option is available from the header of the 3D View (see icons surrounded by the yellow frame):

 .. figure:: /images/modeling-meshes-weight-paint-select.jpg